Equitable Bank: Controversy

-Upon launch, demand for EQ Bank’s 3% interest rate offer overwhelmed the bank’s operations, leading to long customer service wait times and delays in account activations.
-In March 2016, within three months of launch, it began to limit the number of people who could sign up for and then, implementing a reservation system on its website.
+Upon launch, demand for EQ Bank's 3% interest rate offer overwhelmed the bank's operations, leading to long customer service wait times and delays in account activations.
+In March 2016, within three months of launch, it began to limit the number of people who could sign up for and then, implemented a reservation system on its website.
 A limited number of people would then be invited to sign up every week.

 CEO Andrew Moor admitted to underestimating the response from Canadians.

 Awards

-In April 2021, EQ Bank was named the #1 Bank in Canada on the Forbes list of World’s Best Banks 2021.
+In April 2021, EQ Bank was named the #1 Bank in Canada on the Forbes list of World's Best Banks 2021.
 The World's Best Banks were selected based on over 43,000 consumer surveys representing 28 different countries.

-In April 2022, EQ Bank ranked 2nd in Canada on the Forbes list of World's Best Banks 2022.
+In April 2022, EQ Bank was named the #1 Bank in Canada on the Forbes list of World's Best Banks 2022.

+In April 2023, EQ Bank was named the #1 Bank in Canada on the Forbes list of World's Best Banks 2023.
+This is the third year in a row that EQ Bank has been awarded best bank in Canada.